linnndachen/Churn-analysis/README.md

 * Licensing, Authors and Acknowledgements

 ### Project Motivation and Overview
 This is the project for Udacity's Data Science Nanodegree - project 1.
-This was a dataset I found on Kaggle a while ago and I did it as a self-interst project.
-I changed the analysis a bit for better fit the requirment of Udacity.
+This was a dataset I found on [Kaggle](https://www.kaggle.com/barun2104/telecom-churn) a while ago and I did it as a self-interst project.
+I changed the analysis a bit to fit the requirement of Udacity better.
 In this project, I aim to answer three business questions:

 1. What is the value of my model to this telecom company?
 2. What types of customers are most likely to churn and why?